-- 3 You should log off all of the DirMaint server machines; DIRMAINT DATAMOVE and DIRMSTAT. - 4 If the Software Inventory disk (51D) was accessed R/O (read only) then establish write access to the Software Inventory disk.
+- 3 You should log off all of the DirMaint server machines, DIRMAINT DATAMOVE and DIRMSAT.
+If you had updated the AUTOLOG1 or the AUTOLOG2 PROFILE EXEC to automatically start DIRMAINT or DIRMSAT then you need to remove them from there. - 4 If the Software Inventory disk (51D) was accessed R/O (read only) then establish write access to the Software Inventory disk.